Complete Guide: Installing Manjaro with Secure Boot Enabled

 LXDE

-LXDE can be installed using the a meta package so for this writeup it is the lxde package also adding some packages to make our life easier.
+LXDE can be installed using the meta package, so for this writeup, it is the lxde package also adding some packages to make our life easier.

 sudo pacman -Syu lxde epdfview accountsservice gnome-keyring gnome-icon-theme gnome-icons-standard perl-file-mimeinfo xdg-user-dirs xdg-user-dirs-gtk xdg-utils